 Graduate students are required to maintain a minimum graduate GPA of 3.00.
-Failure to maintain a 3.00 GPA may result in the student being placed on probation.
+Failure to maintain a 3.00 GPA each semester will result in the student being placed on probation.
 Students on probation are not eligible to receive graduate degrees.
-Students and advisers should consult the Graduate College Probation Policy for more information.
+Students and advisors should consult the Graduate College Probation Policy for more information.